 Applied Ecophysiology of Marine Aquaculture Species to Understand Environmental Interactions

-Project Status: This project began in May 2012 and is projected to be completed in May 2014
+Project Status: This project began in May 2012 and was completed in May 2014

 Forecasting environmental interactions of marine aquaculture activities requires an in-depth understanding of the environment and the species farmed.
 We are investigating two promising candidates for marine aquaculture: red porgy and vermilion snapper.
 Like many fish within the Snapper–Grouper Complex of the South Atlantic and the Gulf of Mexico, these two valuable species are overfished and are strictly managed to rebuild populations.

 With increasing demand for seafood in the U.S., the marine aquaculture industry is poised for significant growth to meet demand while improving market competitiveness for domestic, high-quality seafood products.
 Recent advances in hatchery and grow-out technologies are leading to the development of an expanding marine fish aquaculture industry.
 Significant progress has been made to ensure the environmental sustainability of marine aquaculture.
 Fish can be grown successfully using a variety of production methods, ranging from offshore cages to land-based farms equipped with sophisticated filtration systems to recycle and reuse water.
 Best management practices and standardized production methods ensure the safety, quality, and traceability of seafood from egg to market.
 Growth of a domestic aquaculture industry contributes to the infrastructure of coastal communities and supports local economies through creation of jobs and ancillary industries for shoreside seafood processing and distribution.

 What We Are Doing